Kjartan Vårbakken, Phys Ther, MSc, PhD-coursed, R&D Head, Redcord AS

 Chronic low back pain (CLBP) is one of the most common musculoskeletal conditions, leading to disability and a reduced quality of life worldwide.
 Traditional treatments—including general exercise, motor control training, and stabilization exercises—are widely used, but no single method has emerged as the definitive best approach.

-Sling Exercise Therapy (SET), which primarily utilizes suspension systems like the Redcord Workstation and the Neurac Method, has been proposed as a promising alternative.
-By engaging neuromuscular activation while maintaining a pain-free environment, SET may offer distinct advantages over conventional treatments.
+Sling Exercise Therapy (SET), which frequently utilizes suspension systems like the Redcord Workstation and methods as Neurac, has been proposed as a promising alternative.
+By engaging neuromuscular activation while maintaining a pain-free environment, Neurac SET may offer distinct advantages over conventional treatments.

 Methods